 NYC PICK — 10 Best Things To Do!

-FRANK: Regular guy who thinks he's happy in life, late 20s.
+Frank: Regular guy who thinks he's happy in life, late 20s.

-NEUROSIS: Frank's neurosis, a more nervous version of Frank.
+Neurosis: Frank's neurosis, a more nervous version of Frank.

-ABBY: Sweet and successful but with a cynical edge, late 20s.
+Abby: Sweet and successful but with a cynical edge, late 20s.

-NEUROSALINA: Abby's neurosis, a mean girl.
+Neurosalina: Abby's neurosis, a mean girl.

-GERI: Frank's mother, overbearing.
+Geri: Frank's mother, overbearing.

-KENNY: Frank's father, underbearing.
+Kenny: Frank's father, underbearing.

-SAMANTHA: Frank's therapist, no-nonsense.
+Samantha: Frank's therapist, no-nonsense.

-KURT: Douchebag, Abby's soon-to-be ex.
+Kurt: Douchebag, Abby's soon-to-be ex.

-The actor who plays KURT doubles as:
+Casting Note: The actor who plays KURT doubles as:

-• LARRY: Frank's boss
+• Larry: Frank's boss

-• PATRICK: Abby's client
+• Patrick: Abby's client

 CASTING NOTE: Neurosis was performed Off-Broadway with a cast of eight.
 However, it can be performed with as few as six actors by doubling Geri and Samantha, and Kenny and Kurt/et al.

-Time: The present.
+Setting: The present.

 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.